“We need a new playbook that sees people again—that sees above and beyond profits.”

 Addressing the lack of accessible platforms

-As we’re witnessing the post-pandemic return of in-person meetings, one challenge persists – the lack of accessible conferences for women’s leadership.
+As we’re witnessing the post-pandemic return of in-person meetings, one challenge persists – the lack of accessible conferences dedicated to advancing the careers of women in leadership.

 In 2015, Heather Odendaal, the Founder of WNORTH, worked as a Sales Executive for a Fortune 500 company.
 She looked for an opportunity to elevate her leadership game, navigate to her career, and double down on her confidence.